 3. Check the fees.
 Make sure you have checked the requirements for the fees and these are understood by the admissions team. if you need a custom field to be added then contact our support team for assistance.

 4. Set up the application parameters.
 When will you allow the applications to be submitted?
-Don't forget that users can still see closed applications, but not able to apply after the close date.
+Don't forget that users can still see closed applications, but are not able to apply after the close date.
 Wait lists can be created automatically based on capacity.
 If you wish to add potential applicants to the closed programme, then this can be done manually via the applicants listing.

 5. Fill out the mandatory fields on the configuration page.
 Add a co-ordinator to control module, lesson and applicant workflow.